orsonteodoro/muslx32/README.txt

 -Chromium (v8 javascript engine is broken for x32.
 Intel V8 X32 team (Chih-Ping
 Chen, Dale Schouten, Haitao Feng, Peter Jensen and Weiliang Lin) were working on it in May 2013-Jun 2014, but it has been neglected and doesn't work since the testing of >=52.0.2743.116 of Chromium.
 Creating a snapshot is broken.
 I can confirm that the older standalone v8 works from https://github.com/fenghaitao/v8/ on x32.

 I was using parts of the x87 code for 32-bit parts in x64 files.
-The shift_size in lithium-codegen-x64.cc may need to be uncommented.  movp maybe changed to movesxlp since i don't know which to use.
+The shift_size in lithium-codegen-x64.cc (in chromium-52.0.2743.116-x32-22.patch) may need to be uncommented.  movp maybe changed to movesxlp since i don't know which to use.

-mksnapshot will segfault at v8/src/execution.cc line 99 when it steps into CALL_GENERATED_CODE: typedef Object* (*JSEntryFunction)(Object* new_target, Object* target,
+mksnapshot will segfault at CALL_GENERATED_CODE
+////Contents of v8/src/execution.cc line 99 :
+  typedef Object* (*JSEntryFunction)(Object* new_target, Object* target,
                                      Object* receiver, int argc,
                                      Object*** args);